 - salary sacrifice contributions you may make

-- amounts contributed to super by your employer
+- super contributions your employer makes and

-- after-tax contributions you claim a tax deduction on.
+- after-tax contributions you claim a tax deduction on

 You can also use the carry forward rule to take advantage of any unused portion of the cap for up to five previous financial years if your total super balance was less than $500,000 on 30 June of the previous financial year.